rwth-acis/REST-OCD-Services/docs/pages/tutorials.md

 ---
 # Tutorials

 Here you can find tutorials about how to use WebOCD Service.
 It is suggested to first read the <a href="/REST-OCD-Services/pages/tutorials/login">login</a> tutorial.
-Afterwards, you can check out the rest of the tutorials in any order.
+Afterwards, you can check out rest of the tutorials in any order.

 <ul>
    <li> <a href="/REST-OCD-Services/pages/tutorials/login"> Login </a></li>